Environment of Argentina: Biodiversity

+Flora

-Argentinas non living things are all animals and Subtropical plants dominate the Gran Chaco in the north, with the Dalbergia genus of trees well represented by Brazilian rosewood and the quebracho tree; also predominant the wacho white and black algarrobo trees (Prosopis alba and Prosopis nigra).
+Subtropical plants dominate the Gran Chaco in the north, with the Dalbergia genus of trees well represented by Brazilian rosewood and the quebracho tree; also predominant are the wacho white and black algarrobo trees (Prosopis alba and Prosopis nigra).
 Savannah-like areas exist in the drier regions nearer the Andes.
 Aquatic plants thrive in the wetlands of Argentina.
 In central Argentina the humid pampas are a true tallgrass prairie ecosystem.

+In Argentina forest cover is around 10% of the total land area, equivalent to 28,573,000 hectares (ha) of forest in 2020, down from 35,204,000 ha in 1990.
+In 2020, naturally regenerating forest covered 27,137,000 ha and planted forest covered 1,436,000 ha.
+Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 7% of the forest area was found within protected areas.
+For the year 2015, 0% of the forest area was reported to be under public ownership, 4% private ownership and 96% with ownership listed as other or unknown.

 The original pampa had virtually no trees; some imported species like the American sycamore or eucalyptus are present along roads or in towns and country estates (estancias).
-The only tree-like plant native to the pampa is the evergreen Ombú.
+The only tree-like plant native to the pampa is the evergreen ombú.
 The surface soils of the pampa are a deep black color, primarily mollisols, known commonly as humus.
 This makes the region one of the most agriculturally productive on Earth; however, this is also responsible for decimating much of the original ecosystem, to make way for commercial agriculture.
 The western pampas receive less rainfall, this dry pampa is a plain of short grasses or steppe.

 Most of Patagonia lies within the rain shadow of the Andes, so the flora, shrubby bushes and plants, is suited to dry conditions.
 The soil is hard and rocky, making large-scale farming impossible except along river valleys.
 Coniferous forests in far western Patagonia and on the island of Tierra del Fuego, include alerce, ciprés de la cordillera, ciprés de las guaitecas, huililahuán, lleuque, mañío hembra and pehuén, while broadleaf trees include several species of Nothofagus such as coihue, lenga and ñire.
 Other introduced trees present in forestry plantations include spruce, cypress and pine.
 Common plants are the copihue and colihue.

 In Cuyo, semiarid thorny bushes and other xerophile plants abound.
 Along the many rivers grasses and trees grow in significant numbers.
 The area presents optimal conditions for the large scale growth of grape vines.
 In northwest Argentina there are many species of cactus.
 No vegetation grows in the highest elevations (above 4000 m) because of the extreme altitude.